 An extension of the incision is then carried posteriorly towards the mastoid and anteriorly to the submental region.
 Additional extensions can be made according to surgeon's preference to allow for simultaneous neck dissection.

-A lip split incision can be added if necessary to improve access and visualization of the mandibular condyle.
+A lip split incision can be added if necessary to improve access and visualization into of the mandibular condyle.